AtHeartEngineering/website/src/intro.md

   - about hobbies
   - teaching stuff I'm interested in
   - for fun
-  - an excuse to learn software like premiere & blender
+  - an excuse to play with software like after effects & blender
 - Profit?

 # Todo list